-True whole grains contain all three parts of the grain seed (bran, germ, and endosperm), in the same proportions as found in nature, as stated in the first paragraph of the definition on Page 1.
-For the purpose of the 100% Stamp in Canada, all ingredients used in a product must be whole grains.
+True whole grains contain all three parts of the grain kernel, in proportions the same as those found in nature, as stated in the first paragraph of the definition found on page 1 of this document.
+For the purpose of the 100% Stamp, all grains used in a product must be whole grains.
+FSIS does not allow any addition of grain-based starchy release agents or thickeners, vital wheat gluten, bran toppings, etc. that are not 100% whole grain, so very few FSIS products qualify for the 100% Whole Grain Stamp.